Sustainable Fish Farming at Lake Victoria (VicInAqua)

 An academic student exchange programme enabled ten students from Kenya, Tanzania and Uganda to get to know the technologies at the scientific partners at Karlsruhe University of Applied Sciences and at the Institute for Membrane Technology at the University of Calabria in Italy.

-As a project partner, the SEZ supported the research work, the administrative and financial project management, the communication and dissemination activities as well as the exploitation of the research results.
+As a project partner, Steinbeis Europa Zentrum supported the research work, the administrative and financial project management, the communication and dissemination activities as well as the exploitation of the research results.

 Further information: